hairen/hairen.github.io/AWS_CSAA/README.md

 + Redshift is a columnar analytical data warehouse (analytical database).
   + It isn't designed to be continuously loaded, rather, a small number of concurrent queries performing large scans of data.
   + Not optimized for ad hoc querying.

+***
+## Route 53
+### NS Records
+NS stands for Name Server records.
+They are used by Top Level Domain servers to direct traffic to the Content DNS server which contains the authoritative DNS records.

+### A Records
+AN "A" record is the fundamental type of DNS record.
+The "A" in A record stands for "Address".
+The A record is used by a computer to translate the name of the domain to an IP address.

+### TTL
+The length that a DNS record is cached on either the Resolving Server or the users own local PC is equal to the value of the "Time To Live" (TTL) in seconds.
+The lower the time to live, the faster changes to DNS records take to propagate throughout the internet.

+## CNAMES
+A Canoical(权威性) Name (CName) can be used to resolve one domain name to another.
+For example, you may have a mobile website with the domain name http://m.acloud.guru that is used for when users browse to your domain name on their mobile devices.
+You may also want the name http://mobile.acloud.guru to resolve to this same address.

+### Alias Records
++ Alias records are used to map resouce record sets in your hosted zone to Elastic Load Balancers, CloudFront distributions, or S3 buckets that are configured as websites.
++ Alias records work like a CNAME record in that you can map one DNS name (www.example.com) to another 'target' DNS name (elb1234.elb.amazonaws.com).
++ **Key difference** - A CNAME can't be used for naked domain names (zone apex record).
+You can't have a CNAME for http://acloud.guru, it must be either an A record or an Alias.
++ Given the choice, always choose an Alias Record **over** a CNAME.